kean0212/LearnJava/Generics/README.md

+#Generics
+This chapter illustrates the details about Generics in java.
 ## Why Generics?
 There are two ways to break the constraint of writing code to be used across multiple types:
 1. **Polymorphism**: code takes the base class (subclasses can be passed in).
 However, it's still